Mount Teide Tenerife.

 The telescope tour may not be for everyone so I recommend reading the reviews on TripAdvisor.
 Some said it was horrendous, others enjoyed it but as I have not been inside I cannot comment.

-What kept striking me was how little water and how dry it felt.
+What kept striking me about Mount Teide was how little water there was and how dry it felt.
 This, of course, as I later realised, is due to the altitude.
 Altitude can do funny things to you!
 You may find yourself getting a bit breathless after just a little bit of activity.
 If you are on medication, you may find it works differently.
 (I had to take fewer blood thinners because for some reason my blood was a lot thinner at altitude.
 Although to be fair it could have easily been the wine!)
 Also, your taste buds sensitivity is less at altitude.

 Yes, things taste different at altitude.
 The average airliner is pressurised to between 6000 – 8000ft inside when travelling.
 It has to be pressurised as you cannot breathe at 36,000ft!